|© 1993 - 2020 captainjohn.org

 |"What does it cost you to maintain your lifestyle and be happy?"
 While this voyage can be extremely affordable by most anyone, there

 are many different lifestyles, boats and ways one can cruise America's Great Loop.

-a boat ride.
-It is much more like a year long vacation!
+much-much more than a boat ride.
+It is more like a vacation!
 Just like any vacation, we spend more money than we initially planned.

 With so many wonderful, popular and famous destinations on the Great Loop route, we strongly suggest one think of their boat more as

 transportation and lodging vs a home on the water.